In an era of change, not even Rega’s best-selling turntable is immune to the desire for a fresh approach.

 The combination of energy and solidity resonates superbly with the Tom Petty/Waterboys-infused drive of this track, as it does when supporting the album’s more delicate numbers.

-But it takes a comparison with the Award-winning Pro-Ject Essential II to truly appreciate this turntable.
+But it takes a comparison with the excellent Pro-Ject Essential II to truly appreciate this turntable.

 We are admirers of Pro-Ject’s indiscriminate signature sound, and are more than able to enjoy the warmth the Essential II brings to our copy of Django Reinhardt’s Djangology.